epfl-ada/ada-2024-project-the5outliers/README.md

 <h3 style= "color: #c7c9cf"> Assignment of methods to research questions </h3>

 1. Leverage features from HTML parsing and Markov Chains to evaluate article connectivity, transition probabilities, and the influence of link positions on user choices.
 2. Compare difficulty metrics (such as path length, duration, rating, and back-clicks) and success rates between *Voyages* and other strategies.
-Use semantic similarity analysis to assess whether steps towards *World Regions* exhibit lower cosine similarity compared to other steps taken by users.
+Use semantic similarity analysis to assess whether *Voyages* exhibit lower cosine similarity between steps compared to other paths taken by users.
 3. Construct a directed graph to compute optimal paths, and calculate the normalized percentage of times each category is visited.

 <h2 style= "color: #c7c9cf"> Additional Datasets </h2>